alienorlatour/tiny-go-projects/book/2-hello.md

 ## Introduction

 As developers, our main task is to write programs.
-These programs are executed on a computer, and they'll accept some inputs (keys pressed on a keyboard, a signal received from a microphone...), and will produce outputs (emit a beep, send data over the network, ...).
+These programs are executed on a computer, and they'll accept some inputs (keys pressed on a keyboard, a signal received from a microphone...), and will produce outputs (emit a beep, send data over the network...).
 We could write a program that permanently reads the input, and does nothing, but that wouldn't be gratifying, would it?
 Instead, let's have a hearty welcoming message!

 Since 1972(*), learning programmers discover their new language through variations of the same sentence: `Hello, world!`.